 No shopping jaunt would be complete without a visit to the Marina Bay area.
 Start your retail therapy session here.

-The world-famous Orchard Road has gained an iconic status for its impressive array of shopping options.
-Its great mix of malls and stores has also made it a huge hit with tourists and a go-to shopping destination for locals.
-The retail haven is home to malls like ION Orchard and Paragon – two complexes that are known for their international luxury brand offerings like Balenciaga and Valentino.
+The world-famous Orchard Road has gained an iconic status and is such a huge hit with tourists thanks to its great mix of stores.
+The retail haven is home to malls like ION Orchard and Paragon—two complexes that are known for their international luxury brand offerings like Gucci and Louis Vuitton.

 If you’re curious about the local design and fashion scene, hit up venues like TANGS and orchardgateway.
-At these two shopping malls, you can find labels and stores such as COLLATE THE LABEL (a sophisticated women’s clothing line that stocks pieces both feminine and timeless), David’s Daughter (homegrown women’s fashion label that combines subtle silhouettes and bold detailing) and Evenodd (garments for the modern gentleman with a contemporary twist).
-There’s also Naiise – a design megastore where you can pick up some quirky, truly Singaporean souvenirs.
-Then, pamper yourself at SEVIIN, an urban oasis that offers beauty and wellness services by Dior Institut, SK-II, the Sulwhasoo Facial studio and more.
+At these two shopping malls, you can find labels and stores such as Aijek (a clothing line featuring effortless pieces made from eco-friendly fabrics), SUPERSPACE (it stocks brands like Singapore streetwear label MASH-UP), and Naiise, a design megastore where you can pick up some quirky souvenirs!

-As one of the city’s biggest luxury shopping malls, The Shoppes at Marina Bay Sands is lined with rows of your favourite brands, from Tom Ford to Miu Miu and Dior to MCM, so expect to be kept occupied for hours.
-Fashion stores aside, there are also several beauty and wellness outlets and jewellery shops — you'll certainly be spoilt for choice.
+As one of the city’s biggest luxury shopping malls, The Shoppes is lined with rows of your favourite brands, from Tom Ford to Miu Miu and Burberry, so expect to be kept preoccupied for hours.
+Fashion stores aside, there are also several beauty and wellness outlets and jewellery shops—you'll certainly be spoilt for choice.

-Bugis Street is well-loved for its selection of trendy and affordable pieces that’ll please any fashionista.
+Bugis Street is well-loved for its thrift shops and Korean-centric stores that offer both trendy and timeless pieces that’ll please any fashionista.
 Pro tip: You’ll often find similar styles in various places so make sure you comb the stores and find out where the best deals are before making your purchase.

-Recognised for its eclectic mix of vintage fashion, local labels, and unique finds, Haji Lane is brimming with stylish boutique outlets that are housed in picture-perfect shophouses.
-Look forward to finding knick-knacks and bold outfits at venues like Mondays Off, Soon Lee, and Modparade.
+Recognised for its eclectic mix of vintage fashion, local labels, and unique finds, Haji Lane is littered with stylish boutique outlets that are housed in picture-perfect shophouses.
+Look forward to finding knick-knacks and bold outfits at venues like Mondays Off and Soon Lee.

-If you’re after something a little more cultural, drop by Arab Street.
-Royal Fabrics stocks lovely options such as Malay and Indonesian batik (intricately dyed patterns on fabrics), and Jamal Kazura Aromatics is the place to go for some gorgeous-smelling attars (Arabic perfume oils).
+If you’re after something with a little more cultural value, drop by Arab Street.
+Royal Fabrics stocks lovely options such as Malay and Indonesian batik (intricately dyed patterns on fabrics), and Jamal Kazura Aromatics is the place to go for some gorgeous-smelling attar (Arabic perfume oils).

-Want to get your shopping done while also experiencing the best of Singaporean heritage and culture?
-Make your way to Little India and navigate your way through the busy streets to find traditional clothing and accessories like saris (a traditional costume consisting of a long cloth wrapped around the body that’s worn by Indian women) and brightly-coloured bangles.
+Want to get more shopping done in a lively cultural precinct?
+Make your way to Little India and navigate your way through the busy streets to find traditional clothing and accessories like sari (a traditional costume consisting of a long cloth wrapped around the body that’s worn by Indian women) and brightly-coloured bangles.

 Of course, no visit to Little India is complete without a stopover at Mustafa Centre.
-This massive department store is open 24 hours a day, seven days a week and here you can find just about anything you can think of, from electronics to children’s toys and sporting goods.
+This massive institution is open 24 hours a day, seven days a week and here you can find just about anything you can think of, from electronics to children’s toys and sporting goods.

 Tiong Bahru is also known for its Instagram-worthy cafés and brunch spots, including Tiong Bahru Bakery and Open Door Policy, so take the opportunity to pop by some of these places for a break when exploring the 'hood.

-Wander past the city centre to where the locals live and you’ll find a surprising amount of stores worth checking out.
-In areas like Tampines and Queenstown find retail landmarks like Tampines 1 and Queensway Shopping Centre, which carry their share of big-name brands too.
-If sports labels are what you’re after, spend more time at Queensway Shopping Centre.
-While the sporting goods Mecca may not carry the latest collections, it’s jam-packed with outlets selling trainers and apparel from your favourite brands’ past seasons, at prices that won’t break the bank.
+Wander to places where the locals live and you’ll find a surprising amount of stores worth checking out.
+In areas like Tampines and Queenstown, find retail landmarks like Tampines 1 and Queensway Shopping Centre, which carry brands like Cath Kidston and Adidas.
+Speaking of sports labels, if that’s what you’re after, spend more time at Queensway Shopping Centre; the sporting goods Mecca is jam-packed with outlets selling trainers and apparel from past seasons and collections of your favourite brands.

-If you’ve got little ones with you, you’ll be glad to know that VivoCity is extremely kid-friendly — let them run free at the open-air playground on the second level or splash around in the water-based Sky Park on the third.
+If you’ve got little ones with you, you’ll be glad to know that VivoCity is extremely kid-friendly; let them have fun at the open-air playground on the second level, or splash around in the water-based Sky Park on the third.